 Even though Chinese-Australian artist Lindy Lee has changed and refined her art practice over time there are certain themes that continually pervade her work.
 These include her Chinese heritage, questions of identity and being, spiritual practices, gesturing towards the cosmos, and the emotions of pain, grief and hope.
-Lee’s upcoming solo exhibition, The Seamless Tomb at Sullivan + Strumpf, extends and refocuses these ongoing investigations.
+Lee’s upcoming solo exhibition, The Seamless Tomb, exhibited at Sullivan + Strumpf, extends and refocuses these ongoing investigations.

 It’s important to note, however, that The Seamless Tomb is centred around one single image; a family photograph.
 It shows her mother, father, eldest brother and aunt, all walking towards the camera.
 “The poignancy of this moment,” explains Lee, “is that this is my Dad’s last day in China.”

 Lee’s father is about to board a boat heading to Australia.
 Meanwhile, because of White Australia policy restrictions, Lee’s pregnant mother will remain in China.
 She doesn’t know when she will see her husband again.
 “It’s a moment that is so fraught with anxiety and uncertainty and yet there is hope, because a migrant’s story is really one of hope, of trying to find something better, and that to me is part of what happens in this seamless tomb,” says the artist.